Elijah-Woodhouse/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure could be defined as the limits or boundaries that a function makes in regards to variables, how they are accessed and how they are used.
+Closure is created as soon as a function is instantiated.
 2. Study the following code, then answer the questions below.

 ```js